aptos-labs/aptos-ts-sdk/README.md

 To run the SDK tests, simply run from the root of this repository:

-> Note: for a better experience, make sure there is no aptos local node process up and running.
+> Note: for a better experience, make sure there is no aptos local node process up and running (can check if there is a process running on port 8080).

 ```bash
 pnpm i